-- 23.0 Children with additional needs - 23.1 Our school recognises that all pupils have a right to be safe.
-Some pupils may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 23.2 When the school is considering excluding, either for a fixed term or permanently, a vulnerable pupil or one who is the subject of a Child Protection Plan, or where there is an existing child protection file, we will conduct an holistic multi-agency risk-assessment prior to making the decision to exclude.
-In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment should be completed prior to convening a meeting of the governing body. - 24.0 Children in specific circumstances - 24.1 Private Fostering - 24.1.1 Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
+- 25.1.1 Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
 A private fostering arrangement is one that is made privately (that is to say without the involvement of Birmingham Children's Trust) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or immediate relative.
-If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering. - 24.1.2 The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a step parent. - 24.1.3 People become involved in private fostering for all kinds of reasons.
-Examples of private fostering include: - Children/young people who need alternative care because of parental illness; - Children/young people whose parents cannot care for them because their work or study involves long or antisocial hours; - Children/young people sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children/young people; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children/young people staying with families while attending a school away from their home area. - 24.1.4 There is a mandatory duty on the school to inform Birmingham Children's Trust of a private fostering arrangement this is done by contacting CASS (0121 303 1888).
+If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering. - 25.1.2 The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a step-parent. - 25.1.3 People become involved in private fostering for all kinds of reasons.
+Examples of private fostering include: - Children/young people who need alternative care because of parental illness; - Children/young people whose parents cannot care for them because their work or study involves long or antisocial hours; - Children/young people sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children/young people; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children/young people staying with families while attending a school away from their home area. - 25.1.4 There is a mandatory duty on the school to inform Birmingham Children's Trust of a private fostering arrangement this is done by contacting CASS (0121 303 1888).
 The Trust then has a duty to check that the child/young person is being properly cared for and that the arrangement is satisfactory.

-25.0 Links to additional information about safeguarding issues and forms of abuse
+26.0 Links to additional information about safeguarding issues and forms of abuse

-- 25.1 Staff who work directly with children/young people, and their leadership team should refer to this information - 25.2 Guidance on children in specific circumstances found in Annex A of KCSiE (latest version) and additional resources as listed below:
+- 26.1 Staff who work directly with children/young people, and their leadership team should refer to this information - 26.2 Guidance on children in specific circumstances found in Annex A of KCSiE (latest version) and additional resources as listed below: